PKIexr/CT-watcher/README.md

 # CT watcher
-Light Watcher: The Tool for Inspecting Third-party Monitors.
+Light Watcher: The tool for inspecting third-party monitors in the CT framework.

 ## Environment configuration